 The CFO is responsible for the capital planning process.
-Capital planning includes capital adequacy reporting, economic capital and parameter estimation, i.e. probability of default (PD) and loss given default (LGD) estimates, used for the calculation of economic capital.
+Capital planning includes capital adequacy reporting and the Internal Capital Adequacy Assessment Process (ICAAP).
 The CFO is also responsible for the balance sheet management framework.

 The governance structure for risk and capital management is set out in the table below:-